uspki/policies/certificate-policy.md

 4. The public accessibility of the data availability, and
 5. The relative difficulty in falsifying or altering the data.

-Databases maintained by the CA or affiliated government agencies do not qualify as a Reliable Data Source if the primary purpose of the database is to collect information for the purpose of fulfilling the validation requirements under Section 3.2 and sub-sections.
+Databases maintained by the CA or affiliated government agencies do not qualify as a Reliable Data Source if the primary purpose of the database is to collect information for the purpose of fulfilling the validation requirements under section 3.2 and sub-sections.

 #### 3.2.2.8 Certification Authority Authorization (CAA) Records
 For Domain Validation TLS Server Authentication certificates and Organization Validation TLS Server Authentication certificates, CAs shall verify CAA records.